Turning up the heat in your caravan!

 - Finally, remember your heating system is part of the annual service your caravan should undergo.
 That’s the time to ask questions about the efficiency of your system.

-If your caravan doesn’t have one of the latest heating systems, there’s no reason to be left out in the cold.
+If your tourer doesn’t have one of the latest caravan heating systems, there’s no reason to be left out in the cold.
 There are alternatives you can consider.
 For example, a mains-operated heater (ceramic, halogen, or even an oil-filled free-standing radiator).

 This tiny, mains-operated fan heater could be all you need to take the edge off the cold in an otherwise unheated small caravan – or you could use it to boost any existing fitting.
 It has two settings – 750W and 1,500W – and it’s only 17cm wide x 9.5cm deep x 22cm tall and has a bit of a retro look about it.
 It’s light, too, at 1.2kg.